All About Autotask Ticket Notes

 Notes

-If you want to add a note to the ticket but you do not need to email your note to anyone, then just uncheck all the recipients.
+If you want to add a note to the ticket but you do not need to email your note to anyone, then remove all the recipients.

 Warning

 You can view and edit recipient info as needed on a per-note basis, but don't add external contacts to an internal note.
 Instead, use the External note template.
-(See the blue info box below to understand why.)
+(If cureious, see the blue info box below to understand why.)

 External Notes